Staff

 Welcome Staff

+In her current role, Becca is responsible for performing the daily processes required to ensure that the Nature Center runs efficiently and provides excellent guest relations.
+Becca plays an integral role in Cedar Run’s visitor and member experiences, as she curates a welcoming and engaging experience for all visitors.
 Becca started at Cedar Run as a volunteer in the Wildlife Rehabilitation Hospital in the summer of 2011.
-She continues to volunteer at the hospital and was a camp counselor for our summer camp for two years.
+She continues to volunteer at the Wildlife Rehabilitation Hospital and was a camp counselor for our summer camp for two years.
 Becca received a Bachelor’s degree in Conservation and Wildlife Management with a minor in Media and Communications from Delaware Valley University in 2017.
 She is currently working part-time at a farm in Pemberton, NJ.
 When she is not working or volunteering, Becca enjoys biking, hiking, and spending time with family and friends.

 Wildlife Rehabilitation